 You may not realize that it is possible to take out a loan from a retirement account such as a 401(k) to help you buy a home.
 Taking out a loan from a retirement account is different than a withdrawal because you are required to pay it back.
 The monthly payments on the loan are typically automatically deducted from your paycheck and deposited back into your retirement account.

-Some borrowers take out a loan from their retirement account to pay for part or all of their down payment when they buy a home.
-In most cases, the monthly payments you make on a loan from a retirement account are not included as debt to calculate your debt-to-income ratio for a mortgage.
-The payments on a loan from a retirement account are not counted as debt when you apply for a mortgage because the assets that guarantee the loan are owned by you, the borrower, and because you make the loan payments to yourself.
+The unique feature about a loan from your retirement account is that the monthly payments are not included in your debt-to-income ratio when you apply for a mortgage.
+The payments on a retirement account loan are not counted as debt because the assets that guarantee the loan are owned by you, the applicant, and because you make the payments to yourself.

-Please note that you are required to provide the lender with documentation that outlines the key terms of the retirement account loan including the interest rate, loan length and monthly payment.
-You must also provide documentation that verifies that the loan proceeds were deposited into your bank account.
+If you do go forward with the loan, when you apply for the mortgage, you are required to provide the lender with documentation that outlines the key loan terms including the interest rate, length and monthly payment.
+If you use the loan for your down payment, you must also provide documentation that verifies that the proceeds were deposited into your bank account.

 Additionally, if you intend to use your remaining retirement account balance to satisfy any applicable reserve requirement for the mortgage then the loan amount is subtracted from the value of the account.

 "B3-6-05, Loans Secured by Financial Assets."
 Selling Guide: Fannie Mae Single Family.
 Fannie Mae, February 5 2020.
 Web.« Return to Q&A Home About the author